Vennisha-Naidoo/Vennisha-Naidoo/README.md

 - 👋 Hi, I’m @Vennisha-Naidoo
 - 👀 I’m interested in software development
 - 🌱 I’m currently learning Java and C#
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm studying BSc IT, at Richfield Graduate Institute of Technology
-- 📫 How to reach me ...
+- 📫 How to reach me theavn31@gmail.com

 <!---
 Vennisha-Naidoo/Vennisha-Naidoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.